conradoqg/gulp-complexity/readme.md

 ## Options

-Bool `breakOnErrors` - Fail the task when files or functions are too complex.
+    Array `maintainability` - [Error, Warning] threshold for files (more is better).
+Default: [80, 120] Array `cyclomatic` - [Warning, Error] threshold for functions (less is better).
+Default: [7, 12] Array `halstead` - [Warning, Error] threshold for functions (less is better).
+Default: [13, 20]

+    Bool `breakOnErrors` - Fail the task when files or functions are too complex and with errors.
+Default: true Bool `breakOnWarnings` - Fail the task when files or functions are too complex and with warnings.
+Default: false Bool `showFileSuccess` - Show statistics of successful files.
+Default: false Bool `showFileWarning` - Show statistics of files with warnings.
+Default: true Bool `showFileError` - Show statistics of files with errors.
+Default: true Bool `showFunctionSuccess` - Show statistics of successful functions.
+Default: false Bool `showFunctionWarning` - Show statistics of functions with warnings.
+Default: true Bool `showFunctionError` - Show statistics of functions with errors.
+Default: true Bool `verbose` - Show output at all.
 Default: true

 ## License